 In a world full of technology, there are many platforms available that can help boost connection with those near and far.
 Take time this summer to play your teen’s favorite video game with them, create a shared family music playlist, start a family group text for mem-sharing or pick a show to watch together.
 Not only does engaging in shared experiences foster bonding, but also provides a new topic for conversation during dinner, especially for families that struggle to have lighter-topic conversations.

 Technology can be a wonderful platform to maintain connections, however it can also rob us from moments of shared joy and attention.
-Setting electronic curfews at dinner time or using the famous “phones in a bucket” technique during designated family times can help adults and teens stay fully and meaningfully engaged with one another.
+Encourage teen success by setting electronic curfews at dinner time or using the famous “phones in a bucket” technique during designated family times can help adults and teens stay fully and meaningfully engaged with one another.

 When we protect and promote our own wellbeing, we help the entire family.
-This summer, stay connected with your favorite sources of support whether that takes the form of self-care, therapy, support groups or virtual meet-ups with friends.
+Another way to encourage teen success this summer is stay connected with your favorite sources of support.
+Whether that takes the form of self-care, therapy, support groups or virtual meet-ups with friends.
 Summer months can be challenging, but with the right activities to foster engagement and growth, successful summers can set the tone for family relationships for years to come!